nest-microservices-course-onier/project-launcher/Readme.md

 1. Clone the repositoty
 2. Create a copy of `.env.example` to `.env` and set environment variables as needed
 3. Create the images with the command `docker compose -f docker-compose.prod.yml build`
+4. Run the app with the command `docker compose -f docker-compose.prod.yml up` or in detached mode `docker compose -f docker-compose.prod.yml up -d`

 ### Pasos para crear los Git Submodules